chrplr/PCBS/README.md

 # Prerequisites #

+You should:

-* You must have installed the following software on your computer:
+* have installed the following software on your computer ([Instructions](#instructions-for-software-installation) are provided in the appendix):

   * **Python3**.
   * The Python library **Expyriment**